sudeeshjohn/github-clone/README.md

 4. ./github-clone

 TODO:
-Update assignee in the target issues
+Comments in the target issues